-2.5 The SACS Toolkit
+3.3 The SACS Toolkit

-To advance the methodological theme of the COP approach, we employed the SACS Toolkit: a case-based, computationally-grounded, mixed-methods toolkit for modeling complex systems [?].
-The SACS Toolkit was specifically designed to overcome the limitations that conventional methods have in modeling complex systems which, as Haggis [32] explains, was a major problem with Keshavarz et al.'s [38] study.
+To address the COP's methodological challenge, we employed the SACS Toolkit: a cohesive, case-based, computationally-grounded, mixed-methods toolkit for modeling complex systems [17].
+The SACS Toolkit was specifically designed to overcome the limitations that conventional methods have in modeling complex systems.

-The SACS Toolkit is a variation on Byrne's [12] general premise regarding the link between cases and complex systems.
-For the SACS Toolkit, case-based modeling is the study of complex systems as a set of kdimensional vectors (cases), which researchers compare and contrast, and then condense and cluster (using computational methods) to create a low-dimensional model of a complex system's topography and dynamics across time/space, while preserving the complexity of the system studied.
-Such a case-based, computational approach allows the SACS Toolkit to analyze a wide range of highly complex and dynamic data, including the large databases typical in community health science [16].
-The other strength of the SACS Toolkit is its assembled nature [16].
-While grounded in a defined mathematical framework, it is methodologically open-ended and therefore adaptable and amenable, allowing researchers to employ and bring together a wide variety of computational, mathematical, historical, qualitative and statistical methods.
-Researchers can even develop and modify the SACS Toolkit for their own purposes.
-Here we provide a quick, mathematically-grounded overview of the SACS Toolkit.
-However, for a more in-depth mathematical review, see Castellani and Rajaram [16]; and for an in-depth qualitative review, see Castellani and Hafferty [15].
+The SACS Toolkit is a variation on Byrne's [13] general premise regarding the link between cases and complex systems.
+For the SACS Toolkit, case-based modeling is the study of complex systems as a set of k-dimensional vectors (cases), which researchers compare and contrast, and then condense and cluster (using, primarily cutting-edge computational and complexity science methods) to create a low-dimensional model of a complex system's topography and dynamics across time/space, while preserving the complexity of the system studied.

+Because the SACS Toolkit is, in part, a data-compression technique that preserves the most important aspects of a complex system's structure and dynamics over time, it works very well with databases comprised of a large number of complex, multidimensional, multi-level (and ultimately, longitudinal) variables.
+Compression, as already suggested, can be done using a variety of techniques, from qualitative to computational to equation-based.